andrewmeyer/vim-puppet/README.md

 If you're using [pathogen](https://github.com/tpope/vim-pathogen) to manage your vim modules (and if you're not, why aren't you), you can simply add this as a submodule in your `~/.vim/bundle/` directory.

-My entire home directory is a git repository, so for me it's simply a case of

-    git submodule add -f git://github.com/rodjek/vim-puppet.git .vim/bundle/puppet

-If you're not using pathogen, you can just manually place the files in the appropriate places under `~/.vim/`

 Testing
 -------